wrenfold/wrenfold/docs/source/tutorial/integrating_code.rst

   * We can maximize the number of linear algebra libraries that work with generated code.
 The user need only specialize :doc:`wf::convert_to_span <../cpp_api/span>` (more on this below) for their preferred types.
-  * With a forwarding reference we can accept r-value arguments (such as temporary views into larger buffers).
+  * With a forwarding reference we can accept non-const r-value arguments (such as temporary views into larger buffers).

 Of course, you can :doc:`customize code generation <new_language>` to your liking if this behavior is undesirable.